Taylor University Policy

 The below-listed items are definitions of behaviors prohibited under this policy.
 An individual found responsible for violating this policy can expect to face disciplinary sanctions.

-- Gregory Dyson, VP Intercultural Leadership & Church Relations, 765.998.5284, email@example.com Sickler 225
+- Gregory Dyson, Vice President for Spiritual Life and Intercultural Leadership | Campus Pastor, 765.998.5284, email@example.com Sickler 225

 - Jeff Wallace, Chief of Police, 765.998.5396, email@example.com, Boren Campus Center 175